Update from June 2022:

 The legal and policy framework in Ireland has some positive aspects and some significant gaps.
-Although party to the 1954 and 1961 statelessness conventions, Ireland has not fully incorporated their provisions into domestic law, and it is not party to the relevant Council of Europe conventions.
+Although State Party to the 1954 and 1961 statelessness conventions, Ireland has not fully incorporated their provisions into domestic law, and it is not a Party to the relevant Council of Europe conventions.
 There is no definition of a stateless person in national law, and no dedicated statelessness determination procedure.
 The census collects some data on people who identify as having ‘no nationality’, but there are no reliable estimates for the size of the population affected by statelessness in Ireland.

 Catherine Cosgrave, Immigrant Council of Ireland